janis-commerce/aws-listeners/docs/sqs-listener.md

 ### async handle(Listener, event, context, callback)
 This will handle the lambda execution.
 * Listener {Class} The event listener class.
-It's recommended to extend from this package `EventListener` class.
+It's recommended to extend from this package `SQSListener` class.
 * event {object} The lambda event object
 * context {object} The lambda context object
 * callback {function} The lambda callback function

 ## ServerlessHandlerError

 Handled errors of the SQS Event or runtime errors inside process.
-If the error was emit on the process method you might find more information about the error source in the `previousError` property.
+If the error was emitted on the process method you might find more information about the error source in the `previousError` property.

 It also uses the following error codes: